Top 10 Ways to Restore Your Marriage

 Open, honest communication will help you set appropriate boundaries, not only in your marriage, but in your life.

 Unless your spouse in passive-aggressive, and he or she is deliberately trying to irritate you and get under your skin, their behavior is their own.
 You do not have to own it.
 And the same goes for you.
-You are not trying to hurt them or annoy them or irritate them, correct?
+You are not trying to hurt, or annoy, or irritate your partner, correct?

-Each of is is living our own life.
-We are responsible for ourselves.
-When we become part of a family, then our responsibility shifts outward to include our spouse and children.
-However, we are still responsible for our own behavior.
-And we cannot own what others do.
+Each person is living his own life.
+You are responsible for yourself.
+When you become part of a family, then your responsibility shifts outward to include your spouse and children.
+However, you are still responsible for your own behavior.
+And you cannot own what others do.

 Your wife is not leaving her hair in the sink just to irritate you.
 She probably doesn't even notice it.
 And if it bothers you so much, then wipe out the sink.
 And let her know that your preference is to have a clean sink.
 Then leave it at that.
 You don't have to walk around all pissed off, because you think she deliberately left hair on the counter, just to ruin your day.
 It's not about you.